(This post may contain links from our affiliates. Please read my DISCLOSURE for more info.)

-At the time of this writing, Trim’s main functionality comes from cancelling recurring subscriptions you no longer want, or may be unaware of (this is how they started).
-When you sign up for the free service, you can see all the subscriptions you currently have, and can choose which ones you’d like to keep.
+At the time of this writing, Trim’s main functionality comes from canceling recurring subscriptions you no longer want or may be unaware of (this is how they started).
+When you sign up for the free service, you can see all the subscriptions you currently have and can choose which ones you’d like to keep.

 With some recently added features, Trim can now:

-- Price protect your Amazon purchases (get you money back if the price drops after you purchase)
+- Price protect your Amazon purchases (get your money back if the price drops after you purchase)

 - Negotiate/Lower your Comcast bill (get money back for outages, etc.)